 The rhyming version of “catch” can be played with or without a ball.
-It’s as simple as you saying a word when you pass (or “pass” if you’re using an imaginary ball) a ball to your toddler (like “cat”), and he says a rhyming word when he passes it back to you (like “hat”).
+It’s as simple as you saying a word when you pass (or “pass” if you’re using an imaginary ball) a ball to your toddler (like “cat”), and they say a rhyming word when they pass it back to you (like “hat”).

 Work on your improv

 Another fun rhyming game involves replacing the words in Baby’s favorite nursery rhymes or songs with words that rhyme with them.
-This only really works if it’s a nursery rhyme your little one knows all the words to, but if there is a rhyme or song that he has memorized, this silly game can be a great way to get the giggles rolling, whether it’s because you and Baby are going to row, row, row your GOAT, or because he just doesn’t want to bring his rubber YUCKY into the bath with him.
+This only really works if it’s a nursery rhyme your little one knows all the words to, but if there is a rhyme or song that they have memorized, this silly game can be a great way to get the giggles rolling, whether it’s because you and Baby are going to row, row, row your GOAT, or because they just doesn’t want to bring their rubber YUCKY into the bath with them.